 The Integrated Play Groups® (IPG) model was originated by Pamela Wolfberg in the late 1980's while working in the autistic program in a San Francisco public elementary school.
 Having a background in special education, child development and play therapy, she grew seriously concerned that the autistic children were not gaining equal access to essential play and social experiences with peers.
-Even when afforded ample time for free play, they tended to gravitate to repetitive activities on the fringes of their peer groups.
+Even when afforded ample time for free play, they tended to gravitate to the fringes of their peer group .

 Autistic children are no different than neurotypical children in having innate desires and capacities to play, socialize and form meaningful friendships with peers.
 However, the ways in which they express themselves in play and communicate their social interests are uniquely their own.
-Play patterns are generally repetitive or ritualistic with an intense and narrow focus on objects, sensory rich activities or themes that reflect special interest areas.
-When autistic children make attempts to engage peers, their initiations are often subtle, obscure or poorly timed, making it difficult to recognize or accurately interpret.
+Play patterns often involve an intensity of focus on objects, sensory rich activities or themes that reflect fascinations and unique areas of interest .
+When autistic children initiate play, their attempts often go unnoticed or are misinterpreted becaue they are subtle, obscure or out of sync with what peers are doing.

 Without a framework of understanding, peers are more likely to overlook, avoid or exclude autistic children, which deprives them of the joy and benefits afforded by full participation in the culture of play with peers.
 Peer neglect and rejection perpetuates a cycle of play deprivation and social isolation, which ultmately impacts developmental growth, social functioning and psychological well-being over the lifespan.
 The IPG model breaks this cycle, by helping autistic and neurotypical children co-create a play culture that fosters socialization, play and imagination while embracing inclusion and diversity where everyone belongs.